mukaz4god/Kioptrix-Box-Gain-Root-Access/README.md

  443    tcp         https         open    Apache 1.3.20(Unix)   Red-Hat/Linux mod_ssl/2.8.4 OpenSSL/0.9 <br/>
  32768  tcp         status        open    1 RPC #100024 <br/>

-We are able to know the web server and OS the target is running on, and we need to figuare the Samba version and for the the purpose of this walkthrough, we'll be going for the low hanging fruit which are http & Samba SMB(Note: the version need to be determined).
+We are able to determine the web server name, version and OS of the target, and we need to figuare the Samba version and for the the purpose of this walkthrough, we'll be going for the low hanging fruit which is the http or Samba SMB(Note: the version need to be determined).

  Step 4: Run a Web Content Scanner to determine the hidden directory and this is demostrated in the below snapshot.
  <img width="720" alt="image" src="https://user-images.githubusercontent.com/5961735/230749424-47162c9b-d3a8-44b0-b362-d380fd81cb06.png">